 Everyday spend at least 15 minutes to simply sit down comfortably in your favourite place and have with you paper and a pen/pencil.
 Write down anything that comes into your mind.
-Without selecting or judging the thoughts, simply write as you think -even if words do not coincide or have no apparent link.
-This will help clear your mind and will transfer those thoughts, feelings etc onto the paper, making them conscious to a degree and liberating stress and tension in your head.
+Without selecting or judging the thoughts, simply write as you think and feel -even if words do not coincide or have no apparent link.
+This will help clear your mind and will transfer those thoughts, feelings etc onto the paper, making them conscious or visible to a degree and liberating stress and tension in your head.
 This will further allow a deeper relaxation throughout the evening.

 🌙 IN THE EVENING

 When returning home from work or vice versa, avoid as much as possible using headphones.
 This is a releasing system that may feel good initially but that if done everyday it can further disconnect you from the attention in yourself.
 Instead place all your attention in your surrounding area.
-For example, you can listen to different sounds such as; voices, birds singing, children playing, etc. Enjoy the fresh smell of beautiful flowers and trees that you come across.
+For example you can listen to different sounds such as; voices, birds singing, children playing, etc. Enjoy the fresh smell of beautiful flowers and trees that you come across with.

 Clean the dishes with clear attention